How to Study For Jeopardy - The Ultimate Guide for Contestant Hopefuls

 Categories with “ “ - this usually mean that the correct response will begin with the characters in quotes.

-Watching the show will also help you if you actually get on the pre-games or actual show since you’ll sync with the rhythm and timing in which Alex asks the questions.
+Watching the show will also help you if you actually get on the pre-games or actual show since you’ll sync with the rhythm and timing in which the hosts asks the questions.
 We won’t get into buzzer training (it’s crucial to win the show) or the advanced stuff here but can recommend some resources if you’re ready for that stage.

 What are the best places to watch Jeopardy!?